 900 miles from Singapore

 The entrance is narrow at around 200 metres wide – but straightforward.
-It’s a north-south midline between the fringing reef for half a mile south, half mile east into the best anchorage.
+It’s a north-south midline between the fringing reef for half a mile south, half a mile east into the best anchorage.

-	Anchor in 8-16 meters off the Gawana Resort Bay jetty in the north corner.
+Anchor in 8-16 metres off the Gawana Resort Bay jetty in the north corner.
 The isolated reefs inside are easy to spot to the south and this bay offers excellent protection all year around.

 While every effort has been made to ensure that the information contained in this book is accurate, the charts of anchorages are based on personal experience and satellite imagery and are intended as a guide only.
 They should not be used for navigation.
 Please refer to Official Hydrographic Charts of the respective countries.

 The contents of this website may not be reproduced or copied in any form – printed, electronic, photocopy or otherwise – except for excerpts used in reviews, without the written permission of the publisher.